 Then, click on the plus sign from the right sidebar, look for the "Capture Testimonials" element, and add it to the template:

 A pop-up will open.
 Choose the template that you want to use.
-This is how the form will look like now, keeping in mind that this in only an example, and the way your form will look like is based on the template that you've selected:
+This is how the form will look like now, keeping in mind that this is only an example, and the way your form will look like is based on the template that you've selected:

 Now, we have a capture form inside an opt-in form.
 You can then edit the form just as you would normally do with any other form.

-As in the cases of Thrive Architect and Wordpress Shortcodes, if you set up an API connection with Facebook and/or Google, your visitors can upload their Facebook or Google profile picture to the capture form using Thrive Leads, too.
+As in the cases of Thrive Architect and WordPress Shortcodes, if you set up an API connection with Facebook and/or Google, your visitors can upload their Facebook or Google profile picture to the capture form using Thrive Leads, too.